 The program at Manatee Tech is offered in both day and evening versions.
 Both programs prepare students for employment or advanced training in the heating, air-conditioning, and refrigeration and ventilation industry.
 The daytime program takes 1350 hours or approximately 14 months full-time to complete.
 The evening program takes 750 hours – approximately 11 months to complete.

-The program prepares you to pass the HVAC Excellence Employment-Ready Exam for Air Conditioning and EPA Certification.
+This program in Tampa prepares you to pass the HVAC Excellence Employment-Ready Exam for Air Conditioning and EPA Certification.
 In addition, you can prepare for the HVAC Excellence Employment Ready – Electrical, HVAC Excellence Employment Ready – Heat Pump, and 410A Refrigerant for a nominal fee.

 The cost for the daytime program including tuition, lab, fees estimate & additional expenses is $5,171 while the cost of the evening program is $3,119.